petitnau/algorand-vaults/README.md

 Since the TEAL implementation of vaults is quite complex, we first specify their functionality in AlgoML (after *Algorand Modelling Language*), a novel DSL for Algorand contracts, that compiles into TEAL scripts.

+*Disclaimer: the project is not audited and should not be used in a production environment.*

 ## Table of contents
 - [Overview](#overview)
   - [Table of contents](#table-of-contents)